 What is an Affinity Diagram?

-An Affinity Diagram is a process of segregating the ideas, facts, the processes, complex issues, or problems into their natural relationship.
+An Affinity Diagram is a process of segregating the ideas, facts, processes, complex issues, or problems into their natural relationship.
 This was first created in 1960 by Jiro Kawakita and that is why it is also called the KJ diagram.
 The Affinity diagram is used when there is a complex and large amount of data or issues to solve them by grouping them into their similarity.
 This solves many complex issues and problems where we do not know how to start, what to start, and where to start.

 The affinity diagram is especially used when the team is brainstorming and a lot of ideas and issues are generated.
 The groupings of similar types are called Affinity Sets.
 This affinity set is useful to solve one of the most fundamental and complex problems.
 Therefore the Affinity diagram is used in common and significantly used problem-solving methods.
 It is also one of the 7 management tools for planning.